hagarbi/AndroidStore/README.md

 Storage & Meta-Data
 ---

-When you initialize _StoreController_, it automatically initializes two other classed: StorageManager and StoreInfo. _StorageManager_ is the father of all stoaage related instances in your application.
-Use it to access tha balances of virtual currencies and virtual goods (ususally, using their itemIds).
+When you initialize _StoreController_, it automatically initializes two other classed: StorageManager and StoreInfo. _StorageManager_ is the father of all stoaage related instances in your game.
+Use it to access tha balances of virtual currencies and virtual goods (ususally, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
+It is initialized with your implementation of IStoreAssets and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA is preparing a cloud-based storage service that'll allow this SQLite to be synced to a cloud-based repository that you'll define.
 Stay tuned... this is just one of the goodies we prepare for you.

 **Example Usages**

 * Add 10 coins to the virtual currency with itemId "currency_coin":
-*

     ```Java
     VirtualCurrency coin = StoreInfo.getInstance().getVirtualCurrencyByItemId("currency_coin");
     StorageManager.getInstance().getVirtualCurrencyStorage().add(coin, 10);